-2.2 Storage of Chemicals
+3.2 Storage of Chemicals

-- On-site induction system All personnel on-site at treatment plant facilities are provided with a comprehensive site induction which provides the necessary safety information, including the actions to be taken in the event of an emergency. - Evacuation plan Evacuation plans are provided at each site and are discussed during the site induction.
-Plans include the location of hazardous substances, emergency escape routes and safety equipment. - Flammable goods storage locker Containing small quantities of flammable goods, the locker is vented to the outside air. - Spill containment systems Chemical storage locations and tanker unloading areas are adequately bunded, so to capture and prevent the release of chemicals to the environment. - Storage containers All chemicals are stored in the appropriate containers, and are separated from other dangerous goods of other classes as well as from flammable material. - Isolation valves In all bunded areas, isolation valves are installed and closed during delivery of supply.
+On-site induction system - All personnel on-site at treatment plant facilities are provided with a comprehensive site induction which provides the necessary safety information, including the actions to be taken in the event of an emergency.

+Evacuation plan - Evacuation plans are provided at each site and are discussed during the site induction.
+Plans include the location of hazardous substances, emergency escape routes and safety equipment.

+□ Flammable goods storage locker - Containing small quantities of flammable goods, the locker is vented to the outside air.

+Spill containment systems - Chemical storage locations and tanker unloading areas are adequately bunded, so to capture and prevent the release of chemicals to the environment.

+Storage containers - All chemicals are stored in the appropriate containers and are separated from other dangerous goods of other classes as well as from flammable material.

+Isolation valves - In all bunded areas, isolation valves are installed and closed during delivery of supply.
 In the event of a spillage, the closed valve will contain the chemical, preventing contamination.

-- Chlorine sensors Dual leak detection meters are installed nearby to the location of chlorine rooms, if a leak occurs, the detector activates a visual and audible alarm.
-In addition, a wind sock is located nearby to notify personnel of the upwind direction. - Automatic dosing Automatic dosing methods significantly reduce the contact between the operator and the chemical, this also provides additional alarmed control. - Safety signs Are located at all chemical locations and correctly identify the chemical and its associated hazard rating as well as emergency measures.
-All signs are in the correct location and are clearly visible and readable. - Material Safety Data Sheets (MSDS) Provide essential information regarding first aid measures, handling and storage instructions as well as the properties of the chemical etc. These documents are located at all sites and are regularly reviewed and updated. - Staff training and skills An annually updated training program is in place for each employee, whilst developing teamwork and best practice.
+Chlorine sensors - Dual leak detection meters are installed nearby to the location of chlorine rooms, if a leak occurs, the detector activates a visual and audible alarm.
+In addition, a windsock is located nearby to notify personnel of the upwind direction.
+The sensors are monitored via the telemetry system 24 hours a day.

+Automatic dosing - Automatic dosing methods significantly reduce the contact between the operator and the chemical, this also provides additional alarmed control.

+Safety signs - Are located at all chemical locations and correctly identify the chemical and its associated hazard rating as well as emergency measures.
+All signs are in the correct location and are clearly visible and readable.

+Safety Data Sheets (SDS) - Provide essential information regarding first aid measures, handling and storage instructions as well as the properties of the chemical etc. These documents are located at all sites and are regularly reviewed and updated.

+Staff training and skills - An annually updated training program is in place for each employee, whilst developing teamwork and best practice.
 This includes specific activities such as chlorine handling etc.

-3. Inventory of pollutants
+4 INVENTORY OF POLLUTANTS